FRENSIE/FRENSIE/README.md

 8. launch the build of Doxygen with `make -j n`, where n is the number of threads to use while building
 9. test the build with `make test`
 10. install Doxygen with `make install`
-11. add the following line to the .bashrc file: `export PATH=/path/to/install/doxygen/bin:$PATH`
+11. set the environment variable for the `/path/to/install/package` by adding this line to the .bashrc file: `export PATH=/path/to/install/doxygen/bin:$PATH`
-12. run `exec bash`
+12. make sure this variable is set by running `exec bash`

 ### Building Open MPI - optional
 **Basic:**